A local characterization of $B_2$ regular crystals: Introduction

 \subsubsection{Comparison with ~\cite{Ster}}

-The confluence relations in (P$^-$),(Q$^-$) (and (R$^-$) that implies $\KE{i}\KE{j}^2\KE{i}x=\KE{j}\KE{i}^2\KE{j}x$ by (A$^+_{i,j}$) in (S4)) are observed in ~\cite[pp.4822]{Ste} and proved in ~\cite[Theorem 1]{Ster}.
-But to determine which confluence relation actually occurs for $x$ with $\Delta(x)=(1,2)$ from the local structure near $x$, existences of $y$ and $y'$ in (D$^-$) are crucial.
-It is a missing ingredient in pursing local axiom of $B_2$ regular crystals in ~\cite{Ster}.
+The purpose of ~\cite{Ster} was to prove that the crystal graph satisfies the confluence relations in (P$^-$),(Q$^-$) (and (R$^-$) that implies $\KE{i}\KE{j}^2\KE{i}x=\KE{j}\KE{i}^2\KE{j}x$ by (A$^+_{i,j}$) in (S4)) which were observed in ~\cite[p.4822]{Ste} and ~\cite[Remark 6.7.(d)]{Ste2} (see ~\cite[Theorem 1]{Ster}).
+As he wrote in Introduction of ~\cite{Ster}, it did not provide a local characterization of the crystal graph.
+To determine which confluence relation actually occurs for $x$ with $\Delta(x)=(1,2)$ from the local structure near $x$, existences of $y$ and $y'$ in (D$^-$) are crucial.